wuxc/pywin32doc/md/PyCToolBarCtrl.md

   - [EnableButton](PyCToolBarCtrl.md#pyctoolbarctrlenablebutton)

-    Enable or disable a toolbar control button.&nbsp;
+    Enable or disable a toolbar control button\.&nbsp;

   - [GetBitmapFlags](PyCToolBarCtrl.md#pyctoolbarctrlgetbitmapflags)

-    Retrieve the bitmap flags from the toolbar.&nbsp;
+    Retrieve the bitmap flags from the toolbar\.&nbsp;

   - [GetButton](PyCToolBarCtrl.md#pyctoolbarctrlgetbutton)

-    Retrieve information about the specified button in a toolbar control.&nbsp;
+    Retrieve information about the specified button in a toolbar control\.&nbsp;

   - [GetButtonCount](PyCToolBarCtrl.md#pyctoolbarctrlgetbuttoncount)

-    Retrieve a count of the buttons currently in the toolbar control.&nbsp;
+    Retrieve a count of the buttons currently in the toolbar control\.&nbsp;

   - [GetItemRect](PyCToolBarCtrl.md#pyctoolbarctrlgetitemrect)

-    Retrieve the bounding rectangle of a button in a toolbar control.&nbsp;
+    Retrieve the bounding rectangle of a button in a toolbar control\.&nbsp;

   - [GetRows](PyCToolBarCtrl.md#pyctoolbarctrlgetrows)